 Learning and Training Resources

-This section contains a collection of open educational resources demonstrating the use of CLARIN language resources and central services in the curricula of various SSH-related disciplines.
-The resources are shared by lecturers and trainers from the CLARIN network via the Teaching with CLARIN call, and they are released under a Creative Common Licence.
-Please note that this is not a repository hosting resources, but an inventory of links to external resources hosted on other platforms.
+This section contains a collection of open educational resources demonstrating the use of CLARIN language resources and central services in the curricula of SSH-related disciplines.
 We distinguish between two main resource types:

 Each entry is described with a consistent set of metadata based on the RDA Minimal Metadata for Learning Resources, including educators' experience with using the infrastructure in teaching and training.

-If you want to receive updates about new learning and training resources, please subscribe to our dedicated mailing list for trainers.
-If you wish to submit a new resource, please use the Teaching with CLARIN application form.
+If you would like to receive updates about new learning and training resources, please subscribe to our dedicated mailing list for trainers.

 Author: Tuomo Hiippala